TheMikerik/TheMikerik/README.md

 [Pomakspo](https://github.com/TheMikerik/Pomakspo)
 - A gamified fitness app built for a client.
 It features GPS tracking, leaderboards, and paid challenges — 100% of the proceeds from these go directly to charity, with no profit taken.
-- STACK: Flutter, Dart, Java, Sqlite
+- STACK: Flutter, Dart, Swift, Java, Supabase, Sentry, Powersync

 ## 📊 Languages I Use
 <p align="center">